jstewmc/rtf/README.md

 ### Parser

-Given an array of tokens, the Parser creates the document's elements and returns the document's root group.
+Given an array of tokens, the Parser creates the document's nested elements, and it returns the document's root group.

 ```php
 use Jstewmc\Rtf;